Advanced Ankle Sprain Treatment in Waxahachie, Ennis & Corsicana

 Our Foot Specialists Can Help Keep Your Ankles Healthy & Strong

 Approximately 40% of all sports injuries involve ankle sprains.
+That means more than 25,000 people sprain their ankle every day.
 The majority of these sprains occur in people under the age of 40.
 If your injured ankle is not treated correctly, it can literally have a lifetime effect on your ability to stay active.
 As common as ankle sprains are, there is still a lot of misconceptions about the diagnosis and treatment of them.

 Our experienced podiatrists at Family Foot & Ankle Centers believe that treating it right the first time is of the utmost importance.
 Timing is critical when treating a sprained ankle, and we have offices in Waxahachie, Ennis and Corsicana for your convenience.
 The sooner our podiatrist evaluates your sprain, the sooner you can get back to doing what you love.